jina-ai/jina/.github/CODE_REVIEW_GUIDELINES.md

 ## General PR process

 - The scope of PR should be simple, unique and well-defined.
 PR should not contain unrelated changes
-- Approve PR only if you are sure about the scope
+- The PR will be approved PR only if you are sure about the scope
 - Be respectful and reply asap
 - Avoid spending too much time on trivial changes
 - Avoid premature optimisation